Land can be contaminated by:

-Contamination does not occur solely as a result of human activities and land can be contaminated as a result of its natural state.
-For example, marsh gas can cause a contamination problem, particularly in areas which are occupied by moss/peat land.
+- its natural state.
+For example, marsh gas can cause a contamination problem, particularly in areas which are occupied by moss/peat land

-Contamination can be addressed voluntarily within the Planning regime or by legislation within the Environmental Protecton Act 1990.
+Contamination can be addressed within the planning regime or by legislation within the Environmental Protection Act 1990.